anwaugh/learn_command_line_excises/README.md

 # learn_command_line_excises
-Repo for when I learn the command line
+This is a repo I used to learn the command ling as part of the Build the Toolbelt class at DaVinci.